Visitor and Double Dispatch

 Shape class or one of its subclasses.
 We also know that

-Exporter class has basic implementation of the export that supports
+Exporter class has a basic implementation of the export that supports

-That's the only implementation which can be safely linked to a given code without making things ambiguous.
-That's why even if we pass a
+That’s the only implementation that can be safely linked to a given code without making things ambiguous.
+That’s why even if we pass a

 Rectangle object into